Who is SMART Recovery?

 Sometimes I see SMART, and sometimes SMART Recovery.
 What's the difference?

-organization, we use the full name, to emphasize that the name is an acronym (Self Management and Recovery Training).
+When informally referring to our organization, we use SMART.
+When formally referring to our organization, we use the full name, to emphasize that the name is an acronym (Self Management and Recovery Training).
 The full name often also includes the service mark symbol, which clarifies that only SMART Recovery offers the SMART Recovery Program.

 SMART Recovery® is a registered service mark of ADASHN.